MCuenca11/tkey-POC-React/README.md

 # tkey POC

-To get started run:
+## To run the project locally:
+Clone the repo then run
-'npm install' then
+'npm install' followed by
 'npm run start'